 Fortunately, the risk of developing them can generally be mitigated by taking good care of yourself.
 This may look like adopting a healthy, balanced diet, exercising regularly, and monitoring your blood glucose levels.
 If you are found to have one of the conditions listed below, the treatment is almost always the same as what you can and should do to manage your blood glucose levels in a healthy way.

 In this guide, we will explore the many disorders linked to uncontrolled blood glucose levels, along with their potential treatment options.

-Hyperglycemia is a condition where a person’s blood sugar can easily rise above normal if specific precautions are not followed.
+Hyperglycemia is a condition where a person’s blood sugar (glucose) can easily rise above normal if specific precautions are not followed.
 This can lead to the development of prediabetes or Type II diabetes if left untreated.
 Hypoglycemia, or low blood sugar, is frequently confused with hyperglycemia.